 Mathstar is open after school from 4pm to 8pm on weekdays and 9am to 12pm on Saturday morning.
 We are open throughout Term 1, 2 and 3 school holidays, but we close for 2 weeks over the end-of-year school holidays.
-We are closed on all Public Holidays.
+We are open on public holidays subject to demand.

 How often do students come to the center?